towerbuster/OF_Intention_Repeater/README.md

 Possible options :

+--help : Show help.

 --intention "THE INTENT" : Set a specific intent

 --maxcounter 500 : Set the maximum of repeats (in millions, multiplied by multiplication factor)

 --multiplicationfactor : Set the multiplication factor (default is actually 128, better is 256 on my HP EliteBook laptop)

+--showcounter : Show live counter (in millions, eg. 1M = 1 million).
+To be multiplied with the multiplication factor to get real repeats counter.